ychan05/money-for-masterminds/docs/DesignDoc.md

 > story.
 Focus on top-level features from the Vision document and
 > maybe Epics and critical Stories._

+In Money for Masterminds, users are divided between Helpers and Managers.

+Managers are supervillains who can create a Cupboard and fill it with a list of Needs that they want to get funded by Helpers.
+Managers have accessibility to edit the contents of their Cupboard as much as they want: they can add new Needs, delete old Needs, edit Needs, or update Needs.

+Helpers are users that want to fund Managers/supervillains by exploring a Cupboard and purchasing any Needs that they want.
+Helpers have access to their Funding Basket, which they can use to checkout any Needs they've added and officially fund those Needs.
+Helpers have the ability to add Needs to their Funding Basket, remove Needs from their basket, edit the quantity of a Need in their basket, and checkout those Needs once they're done shopping for Needs.
+Money for Masterminds also grants Helpers the ability to search for specific Needs in villains' Cupboards, as well as choose from a list of popular, important Needs.

+Money for Masterminds also has a thorough authentication procedure so that all users can log into their accounts with a username, password, and a successfully solved riddle prompted to the user on the log-in page.

 ### Definition of MVP
 A manager user is able to log in to the web app through the `admin` username.
 They are then able to add, remove, and edit needs in their cupboard as well as search for individual needs.
 A helper user is able to sign up with and login to a unique username.
 They are able to search for needs and add and remove them from their funding basket.